bday-boy/weeble/README.md

   - Don't want to ignore an anime just because its title is already a synonym, so there should be an initial sweep for titles or something and then just throw out synonyms that already exist
+- Add indicator that there are no tags/genres/etc.

 ### Low-priority